kaaengine/kaa/docs/reference/input.rst

 As the game is running, a lot of things happen: the player may press or release keyboard keys or mouse buttons, interact with controller, he can also interact with the window in which your game is running, e.g. maximize or minimize it, and so on.
-Kaa engine detects all those events and makes them available via :meth:`InputManager.events()` method.
-The method returns a list of all events that ocurred during the previous frame, which means it is cleared on every frame (no events are retained).
+Kaa engine detects all those events and makes them consumable either via :meth:`InputManager.events()` method or by registering a callback function :meth:`InputManager.register_callback()`.

-Each :class:`Event` object has identical structure with the following properties:
+Each :class:`Event` **instance** has identical structure with the following instance properties:

+* :code:`type` - returns event type
+* :code:`timestamp` - returns time of the event occurrence
-* :code:`system` - gives access to :class:`SystemEvent` properties and methods if this event is a system related event, otherwise it will be :code:`None`
+* :code:`system` - stores :class:`SystemEvent` instance if this event is a system related event, otherwise it will be :code:`None`
-* :code:`window` - gives access to :class:`WindowEvent` properties and methods if this event is a window related event, otherwise it will be :code:`None`
+* :code:`window` - stores :class:`WindowEvent` instance if this event is a window related event, otherwise it will be :code:`None`
-* :code:`keyboard_key` - gives access to :class:`KeyboardKeyEvent` properties and methods if this event is a keyboard key related event, otherwise it will be :code:`None`
+* :code:`keyboard_key` - stores :class:`KeyboardKeyEvent` instance if this event is a keyboard key related event, otherwise it will be :code:`None`
-* :code:`keyboard_text` - gives access to :class:`KeyboardTextEvent` properties and methods if this event is a keyboard text related event, otherwise it will be :code:`None`
+* :code:`keyboard_text` - stores :class:`KeyboardTextEvent` instance if this event is a keyboard text related event, otherwise it will be :code:`None`
-* :code:`mouse_button` - gives access to :class:`MouseButtonEvent` properties and methods if this event is a mouse button related event, otherwise it will be :code:`None`
+* :code:`mouse_button` - stores :class:`MouseButtonEvent` instance if this event is a mouse button related event, otherwise it will be :code:`None`
-* :code:`mouse_motion` - gives access to :class:`MouseMotionEvent` properties and methods if this event is a mouse motion related event, otherwise it will be :code:`None`
+* :code:`mouse_motion` - stores :class:`MouseMotionEvent` instance if this event is a mouse motion related event, otherwise it will be :code:`None`
-* :code:`mouse_wheel` - gives access to :class:`MouseWheelEvent` properties and methods if this event is a mouse wheel related event, otherwise it will be :code:`None`
+* :code:`mouse_wheel` - stores :class:`MouseWheelEvent` instance if this event is a mouse wheel related event, otherwise it will be :code:`None`
-* :code:`controller_device` - gives access to :class:`ControllerDeviceEvent` properties and methods if this event is a controller device related event, otherwise it will be :code:`None`
+* :code:`controller_device` - stores :class:`ControllerDeviceEvent` instance if this event is a controller device related event, otherwise it will be :code:`None`
-* :code:`controller_button` - gives access to :class:`ControllerButtonEvent` properties and methods if this event is a controller button related event, otherwise it will be :code:`None`
+* :code:`controller_button` - stores :class:`ControllerButtonEvent` instance if this event is a controller button related event, otherwise it will be :code:`None`
-* :code:`controller_axis` - gives access to :class:`ControllerAxisEvent` properties and methods if this event is a controller axis related event, otherwise it will be :code:`None`
+* :code:`controller_axis` - stores :class:`ControllerAxisEvent` instance if this event is a controller axis related event, otherwise it will be :code:`None`
-* :code:`audio` - gives access to :class:`AudioEvent` properties and methods if this event is an audio related event, otherwise it will be :code:`None`
+* :code:`audio` - stores :class:`AudioEvent` instance if this event is an audio related event, otherwise it will be :code:`None`

 Depending on the type of the event only one property will be non-null while all the other properties will be null.
 This design usually results in a following way of handling events in the code: